-A Request for Quotations form, WV-43, or TEAM-generated RFQ (See Appendix A) should be used for documenting and making these requests.
+An Agency Request for Quotation or a Centralized Request for Quotation should be used for documenting and making these requests.
 In all cases, state agencies must attempt to obtain at least three (3) written bids for a product or service.
 A "no bid" is not considered a bid.
 The date and time of the bid opening shall be published on the Request for Quotation.
-An Agency Purchase Order (WV-88) or TEAM-generated Purchase Order is required.
+An Agency Purchase Order or a Centralized Purchase Order is required.
 Signed fax bids or electronic bids are acceptable.
 Screen prints from Internet sites are not acceptable as a valid bid.